The report was previously updated in March 2020.

 Content of international protection

 - Withdrawn integration services: Since June 2016, the Hungarian state has completely withdrawn integration services provided to beneficiaries of international protection, thus leaving recognised refugees and beneficiaries of subsidiary protection to destitution and homelessness.
-Only non-governmental and church-based organisations provide the needed services aimed at integration such as housing, assistance with finding employment, learning Hungarian language or family reunification.
-Moreover, the Commissioner for Human Rights of the Council of Europe pointed out in her 2019 report that xenophobic rhetoric and attitudes also have a harmful effect on the integration of recognised refugees.
+The capacity of non-governmental and church-based organisations to provide the necessary integration services such as housing, assistance with employment, Hungarian language classes or family reunification is seriously limited.
+Civil society and church-based organisations can provide such services only to a small number of beneficiaries, leaving many without any help.

 FRA, Migration: Key fundamental rights concerns, Quarterly bulletin 4, 2019, http://bit.ly/30NBDe9.